coder/coder/docs/admin/architectures/3k-users.md

 **Footnotes**:

 - An external provisioner is deployed as Kubernetes pod.
-- It is strongly discouraged to run provisioner daemons on `coderd` nodes.
+- It is strongly discouraged to run provisioner daemons on `coderd` nodes at this level of scale.
 - Separate provisioners into different namespaces in favor of zero-trust or multi-cloud deployments.